How Can Medications Help Treat Cerebral Palsy?

 - Swollen glands

 Zarontin® is used to control a specific kind of epileptic seizure called a petit mal seizure.
-Petit mal seizures are also known as “absence seizures,” and are characterized by a short (less than one minute) loss of awareness.
+Petit mal seizures are characterized by a short loss of awareness.

-Zarontin® is an anticonvulsant.
-Like all anticonvulsants, Zarontin® can help reduce the symptoms associated with epilepsy but cannot cure it.
-Zarontin® is the brand name for ethosuximide.
+Zarontin® is the brand name for an anticonvulsant called ethosuximide.
+Like all anticonvulsants, Zarontin® can help reduce the symptoms associated with epilepsy.
+However, it cannot cure it.

 - Stomach pain